iamujjwalsinha/serverless-hacktoberfest/README.md

 ✅ Task Summary

-Request to be given the problem.
+Ask to be assigned to the issue.

-Await your assignment.
+Wait to be assigned.

-In your blog, discuss Amazon Web Services.
+Write a blog post about Amazon Web Services.

-Post a piece on the website or platform of your choice.
-Hashnode, Dev.to, and Medium
+Publish an article on your favorite platform or website.
+(Medium, Dev.to, Hashnode...)

-Send a pull request .
+Submit a pull request.